 Article III: Mailing Address

 The corporation shall maintain, in the State of Oregon, a mailing address.
 The Board of Directors may, at any time, change the mailing address.
 The corporation may maintain an office.
 The corporation may conduct meetings at other locations at the discretion of the Board of Directors.
 The current mailing address is:

 Article IV: Purpose

-The corporation shall be organized, for public benefit, to provide a safe environment for GLBT youth, questioning youth and their allies.
-Rainbow Youth shall be open to people of all sexual orientations, genders, gender identities, races, ethnic groups, national origins, religions, creeds and socio-economic conditions.
-Sponsored activities to meet the goals of the corporation may include: support groups, public meetings, workshops, gatherings, educational programs and social events.
+The corporation shall be organized, for public benefit, to provide a safe environment for LGBTQIA+ youth, young adults, and their friends and allies.
+Rainbow Youth shall be open to people of all sexual orientations, gender identities, gender expressions, abilities, races, ethnic groups, national origins, religions, creeds, and socio-economic conditions.
+Sponsored activities to meet the goals of the corporation may include, but are not limited to, support groups, public meetings, workshops, gatherings, educational programs, individual support, and social events.
 All activities are subject to oversight and approval by the Board of Directors.
 Subject to the limitations stated in the Articles of Incorporation, the purposes of this corporation shall be to engage in any lawful activities, none of which are for profit, organized under Chapter 65 of the Oregon Revised Statutes (1999), and Section 501(c)(3) of the Internal Revenue Code of 1954 (with subsequent amendments).